HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 │   └── user_location.js          # This is where we get the user's initilal location from ipapi api.
-├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   └── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user
+├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data │   └── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user
 ├── spring-backend/               # contains the spring boot backend code for the user data ├── utils/                        # contains utility functions used throughout the app like global colors etc